 Virginia Bounty Hunter Guide: Requirements and Steps

 Bounty hunting is an integral part of Virginia’s private bail system.
-In Virginia, a state of 8.4 million people, bounty hunters are referred to as bail enforcement agents (although “bounty hunter” is a legal term in the state).1 Bail enforcement agents are licensed by the Virginia Department of Criminal Justice Services (the Department).
+In Virginia, which has a population of 8.6 million people, bounty hunters are referred to as bail enforcement agents (although “bounty hunter” is a legal term in the state).1 Bail enforcement agents are licensed by the Virginia Department of Criminal Justice Services (DCJS).
 To learn more about the requirements to become a bail enforcement agent in Virginia, continue reading below.

 Requirements for Prospective Bail Enforcement Agents in Virginia

-As a part of the licensure process, the Department has developed minimum requirements that all bail enforcement agents in Virginia must meet.
+As a part of the licensure process, the DCJS has developed minimum requirements that all bail enforcement agents in Virginia must meet.
 To become a bail enforcement agent, you must:

 - Be at least 21 years of age